$L^2$-type invariants and cohomology jump loci for complex smooth quasi-projective varieties: Introduction

-\br It is a long-standing question for hyperplane arrangement if $\sV^1(X,\C)$ is combinatorially determined.
-By the tangent cone equality it is known that the positive dimension components of $\sV^1(X,\C)$ passing through the origin are combinatorially determined (see e.g. \cite[Theorem 6.1]{Dim17}) and they can be described by the multinet structure due to Falk and Yuzvinsky \cite{FY07}.
-So one can get all dimension $\geq 2$ components of $\sV^1(X,\C)$ passing through the origin by combinatoric data.
-Then the above corollary gives an combinatorial upper bound for the number of its parallel components, which is new up to our knowledge.
-Under certain assumptions for the multinet (see Assumption \ref{assumption}), we show that $\sV^1(X,\C)$ has no parallel 2-dimensional components associated to this multinet.
+Based on Theorem \ref{thm Ara}(a) and the computations given in subsection \ref{section orbifold groups} later, we give a different interpretation of (\ref{upper bound for mu}) as follows. \bc Let $X$ be a hyperplane arrangement complement.
+Let $V $ be a positive dimensional irreducible component of $\sV^1(X,\C)$ and say it has $m$ many parallel components (including itself) in $\sV^1(X,\C)$.
+An epimorphism $\nu\colon \pi_1(X) \to \Z$ induces an embedding $\nu^*\colon \C^*\to \Hom(\pi_1(X),\C^*) .$ If there exists some $\rho\in \homo(\pi_1(X),\C^*)$ such that $ \im \nu^* \subset \rho \cdot V$, we have the following: \begin{itemize} \item If $\dim V\geq 2$, then $m$ divides $\tau_1(X,\nu_\Z)$. \item If $\dim V=1$, then $m+1$ divides $\tau_1(X,\nu_\Z)$. \end{itemize} \ec \br It is a long-standing open question for hyperplane arrangement complement $X$ if $\sV^1(X,\C)$ is combinatorially determined.
+It is known that the positive dimension components of $\sV^1(X,\C)$ passing through the origin are combinatorially determined (see e.g. \cite[Section 3]{Suc14}) and can be described by the multinet structure due to Falk and Yuzvinsky \cite{FY07}.
+Then the above corollary gives a combinatorial upper bound for the number of its parallel components, which is new up to our knowledge.
+Under certain assumptions for the multinet (see Assumption \ref{assumption}), we show that $\sV^1(X,\C)$ has no parallel two dimensional components associated to this multinet.

-One approach to find the translated positive dimension component of $\sV^1(X,\C)$ is by the pointed multinet structure, introduced by Suciu, e.g., see \cite[Definition]{DS14}. \er
+On the other hand, there is an approach, called pointed multinet structure, to find the translated positive dimensional component of $\sV^1(X,\C)$, which is introduced by Suciu, e.g., see \cite[Definition]{DS14}. \er

 Since $H_*(X,\Z)$ is always torsion free for hyperplane arrangement complement $X$, people was wondering if the Milnor fiber of a central hyperplane arrangement also exhibits the same property.
 In \cite{DS14}, Denham and Suciu provided a complete answer to this question by showing that for any prime number $p\geq 2$ there is a central hyperplane arrangement whose Milnor fiber has non-trivial $p$-torsion in homology.
 Their results hold under the assumption that $p$ does not divide the number of hyperplanes and they asked if this assumption can be dropped \cite[Question 8.12]{DS14}.
-As an application of the $L^2$-type results, we follow Denham and Suciu's construction in \cite{DS14} and answer their question positively.
+We follow Denham and Suciu's construction in \cite{DS14} and answer their question positively.

 \bt For every prime $p\geq 2$, there is a central hyperplane arrangement whose Milnor fiber has non-trivial $p$-torsion in homology and $p$ divides the number of hyperplanes in the arrangement. \et